Melanie-Clark/frosty_the_runaway_snowman/README.md

-# Frosty: The Runaway nowman!
+# Frosty: The Runaway Snowman!

 Frosty the snowman has runaway and is on the loose!